 Master Class | 10:00 AM - 1:00 PM | Center for the History of Women Philosophers and Scientists

-In this master class, Dr. Elizabeth Minnich will give a brief lecture followed by a discussion on Hannah Arendt´s philosophy with emphasis on Eichmann in Jerusalem: A Report on The Banality of Evil.
-Moreover, she will talk with participants about her latest book, The Evil of Banality: On The Life and Death Importance of Thinking.
-This book was published with Rowman & Littlefield in 2017 and presents Minnich’s findings, moving through Arendt’s concept to consider further examples of “extensive evils” such as slavery and human trafficking; economic exploitation; for-profit penitentiaries and deportation centers; and more historical and international examples.
-Minnich also considers explanations of the ‘how’ and ‘why’ of extensive evils by social psychologists and historians such as Milgram and Zimbardo whose good work on obedience to authority and peer pressure she challenges.
+In this 2 day Master Class, Prof. Elizabeth Minnich will discuss the philosophy of Hannah Arendt, with special emphasis on Eichmann in Jerusalem: A Report on The Banality of Evil.
+This serves as the background for Minnich’s latest book, The Evil of Banality: On The Life and Death Importance of Thinking (2017).
+This work presents elaborates the concept of “extensive evils” through the examples of as slavery, human trafficking, economic exploitation, for-profit penitentiaries, etc. Minnich considers explanations of the ‘how’ and ‘why’ of extensive evils by social psychologists and historians such as Stanley Milgram and Philip Zimbardo, whose work on obedience to authority and peer pressure she challenges.

 Dates and times: